Title: Son of Man (2013) Medium: 8 colour screen print on 300 GSM...

 free shipping all over the world by DHL service ORIGINAL stencil whit...

-Free Shipping all over the world with DHL service on cotton paper...
+free shipping included all over the world with DHL service edition of 15...

 Has moved from working in traditional graffiti art to painting large and mysterious figures that invade public spaces.
 His first works known by people are enigmatic “blob”-like yellow shapes.
 It is his firm intention to make visual chaos.
 His new works are labyrinths, dead trees, non figurative 3D objects and installations, but especially black and gloomy shapes, becoming one of the biggest and influential artists in graffiti abstractism.

 1010 is a Hamburg-based contemporary artist widely renowned for his obscure street pieces underlined by amazing effects of optical illusion.
 This artist creates his urban confusions on walls all around the world, giving them unique aesthetics that make them seem like they are portals to other worlds.
 Although he has been active for more than a decade, 1010’s identity is shrouded in mystery, despite many attempts to find out who he exactly is – fortunately, this fact only makes his art seem more mysterious and adventurous.

 Alessandro Di Gregorio (Fondi, 1981) Each work is inspired by recovered and cutted images, mostly taken from the internet and magazines, then transformed in an unclear and gloomy atmosphere that invite to connect traditions and new stories.
 A summary arose from a totally immersion in the modern man's mystery that has always marked him.
 From here the settings filled with inner motivations, silent and where time seems to hibernate the contemporary discomfort: the uncertain destiny.
 This unresolved invites to find a meaning and a logic where there can't be any logic: the power is exactly in this lacking balance, in the static nature that stops the time's flow and in the leading back to a familiar, but at the same time stanger, image at the same moment.